A great way to use up turkey leftovers! Spicy Turkish soup with a yogurt and turkey stock base, chickpeas, rice, cayenne, paprika, mint, and lemon.

 This recipe I adapted to use with leftover Thanksgiving turkey and freshly made turkey stock.
 You can also make this starting with raw turkey, with 2 pounds of bone-in, skin-on turkey thighs or legs (thighs are easier to work with).
 Place the turkey parts in a pot with half an onion, a chopped carrot, and a sprig of parsley.
 Cover with cold water by an inch.
 Bring to a simmer and cook until the turkey is cooked through, about 45 minutes to an hour.
 Remove turkey to a plate and let cool.
 Pour pot contents through a strainer into a bowl to capture the stock.
 Once the turkey meat has cooled, remove and discard the skins and bones.
 Cut the meat into 1-inch pieces.
 Now you should have enough stock and turkey meat for this recipe.

-1 Bring water, 1/2 teaspoon of salt, and rice to a boil in a small saucepan.
+1 Cook the rice: Bring water, 1/2 teaspoon of salt, and rice to a boil in a small saucepan.
 Reduce heat to a low simmer, cover, and cook for 15 minutes.
 Remove from heat and let sit for 10 minutes.

-2 In a medium saucepan, add the turkey stock and bring to a simmer, remove from heat.
+2 Heat the turkey stock: In a medium saucepan, add the turkey stock and bring to a simmer, remove from heat.
 (If you are like us, and make your own homemade turkey stock and store it in glass jars, you can remove the lid from the jar and heat the stock in the microwave.
 You are just trying to warm up the stock in this step.)